munificent/craftinginterpreters/book/resolving-and-binding.md

 environment.

 Inside the body of `showA()`, we print the value of `a`.
-The interpreter looks up `a`'s value by walking the chain of environments.
+The interpreter looks up this value by walking the chain of environments.
 It gets all the way to the global environment before finding it there and printing `"global"`.
 Great.

-Next, we declare the second `a`, this time inside the block:
+Next, we declare the second `a`, this time inside the block.

 <img src="image/resolving-and-binding/environment-4.png" alt="The block environment has both 'a' and 'showA' now." />

 It's in the same block -- the same scope -- as `showA()`, so it goes into the same environment, which is also the same environment `showA()`'s closure refers to.
 This is where it gets interesting.
-We call `showA()` again:
+We call `showA()` again.

 <img src="image/resolving-and-binding/environment-5.png" alt="An empty environment for showA()'s body linking to the previous two. 'a' is resolved in the block environment." />